Ranieeery/Ranieeery/README.md

 My name is Raniery, I'm 21 years old and I'm a Computer Science student.
 I also have a technical degree in Electro-electronics at CEFET-MG.
-I'm currently working as Software Development Intern `Empresa1` using technologies such as `AngularJS`, `Java`, `Hibernate`, `Oracle DB`, etc.
+I'm currently working as Software Development Intern `Empresa1` using technologies like `AngularJS`, `Java`, `Hibernate`, `Oracle DB`, etc.

 I'm very interested in learning about `Ruby`, `Golang` and `Scala`,